Davo0416/ChessAI/README.md

 - Multiplayer gameplay
 - Chess clock and time controls
 - PGN import/export
-- Game analysis using Stockfish
+- Game analysis using the built in chess engines
-- Elo rating system
 - Puzzle and training mode
-- Cross-platform support using .NET MAUI